Xyphyn/MultiTranslate/README.md

 # MultiTranslate

-A Kotlin library for translating using multiple providers.
+A Kotlin library for translation!

-MultiTranslate currently* supports:

-- LibreTranslate
+- `🚀` Translate through multiple different providers
-- DeepL Translate
+- `💬` Translate through one function
+- `❓` Detect the language of any text
+- `🥔` some more buzzwords because i'm desperate for github stars
+- `🌱` Carbon neutral!
+Environmentally friendly!

-### Usage
+### Basic Usage

-Here is an example on how to use this garbage.
+Here's how to translate text using DeepL translate.

 ```kt
 val translator = Translator.Builder().provider(Provider.DEEPL).key("DeepL-Auth-Key abcdabcdabcdabcd").build()